 The increase in intensity and formation of ultrahigh intensity beams rightfully cause concerns in the public and the scientific community.
-The first 5G study confirmed the concerns expressed by many scientists that 5G leads to a massive increase in RF exposure and that this increase led to rapidly developed symptoms of the microwave syndrome.71 Furthermore as mentioned previously there are no studies at all showing that 5G base station radiation exposure does not cause disease in humans.
+The first 5G study on health effects from 5G base stations confirmed the concerns expressed by many scientists that 5G leads to a massive increase in RF exposure and that this increase led to rapidly developed symptoms of the microwave syndrome.
+Furthermore, as mentioned previously, there are no studies at all showing that 5G base station radiation exposure does not cause disease in humans.